Choy050823/wanderverse_server/README.md

 The backend is built as a set of interconnected microservices, ensuring modularity and scalability.
 Requests are routed through an AWS Application Load Balancer to multiple EC2 instances running the Spring Boot application.
 The application interacts with a PostgreSQL database on AWS RDS and stores media files in an S3 bucket.
 Asynchronous tasks are handled by a messaging queue, while a Redis cache improves the performance of frequent data lookups.
 The Qdrant vector database is integrated to power the advanced search and recommendation features.

 ---

-### Getting Started

-_Instructions on how to clone the repository, set up the development environment, configure AWS credentials, and run the backend locally would go here.
-This would typically include steps for setting up the PostgreSQL and Qdrant databases, and configuring environment variables for AWS keys and other secrets._

-**Note**: When testing the application, please avoid using the NUS Wifi as the API endpoints may be blocked by the firewall.

----

-### Team

-**Team Quacking Bakchoi**
-* Kuek Yi Hong
-* Choy Min Han